bnarath/translator-using-transformer-from-scratch/README.md

 ### 1. Data Preprocessing

-*   **Dataset:** The `ai4bharat/samanantar` dataset from HuggingFace was used, containing approximately 5 million English-Malayalam sentence pairs.
+**Dataset:** The `ai4bharat/samanantar` dataset from HuggingFace was used, containing approximately 5 million English-Malayalam sentence pairs.
 This dataset consists of English-to-Indic language pairs, specifically designed for machine translation tasks.
 For resource efficiency, I’ve limited the dataset to approximately 1 million pairs for training and 100K for validation to reduce  the training cost. (if you have resources, better use the entire data)

-*   **Tokenization:**
+### 2. Tokenization

 Every printable character in any language has a unique Unicode code point.
 There are about [**155K Unicode code points**](https://en.wikipedia.org/wiki/List_of_Unicode_characters).
 These code points can be encoded using UTF-8, UTF-16, or UTF-32.
 Among them, **UTF-8** is the most efficient because it uses **1 byte** for ASCII characters, while other characters can take up to **3 bytes**.

 We begin by converting the UTF-8 bytes into integers as the starting tokens.
 Our initial vocabulary size will be **256** since each byte is represented by 8 bits, and there are **2^8 = 256** possible values.

 The target vocabulary size is fixed at **500**.
 This means we will add 254 more tokens (and stop the process).
 In practice, this can be set to a much larger number, such as **50K** (this is a hyperparameter).

-*Note: GPT-4 utilizes a tokenizer known as **cl100k_base**, which includes **100,256 tokens**, excluding special tokens.*
+*Note: GPT-4 utilizes a tokenizer known as **cl100k_base**, which includes about **100K tokens**.
-T

-### **Byte Pair Encoding (BPE)**
+**Byte Pair Encoding (BPE)**
 BPE works in two main steps:
 1. **Find the most frequent consecutive token pairs**.
 2. **Assign a new token ID** to the pair and replace any occurrences of the original tokens with the new ID.